yossigi/compress_roas/README.md

 2016-05-27T11:19:34Z 7020 196.29.128.0/19-24
 ```
- This style is the one used for ROA's from the RPKI data, you can have multiple prefix's per line, and one ROA per line.
+ This style is the one used for the RPKI data-set, you can have multiple prefix's within a line line, and one ROA per line.

-After selecting the Style and the data-set, you just simply run the script.
+After selecting the Style and the data-set, you simply run the script.

 ----
 Go to the master branch for how to use with RPKI-rtr tools directly.